bambelino85/University-Management-System/replit.md

 2. **Sign In** - Choose option 1 and use any credentials above
 3. **Explore** - Navigate role-specific menus
 4. **Test Features**:
-   - Students can view enrolled courses and grades
+   - Students can view enrolled courses, grades, GPA, and transcripts
-   - Faculty can see assigned courses and rosters
+   - Faculty can see assigned courses, rosters, and update grades
-   - Staff can manage records and enrollments
+   - Staff can manage records, enrollments, and generate reports
-   - Admins have full system access
+   - Admins have full system access and statistics

 ## Future Enhancements